Skip to main content

 12) Unplanned Work Rate

-This is another crucial DevOps metric that speaks to the effective utilization of efforts.
-This calculates tracks the time spent on an unplanned work to that spent on a planned one.
-The unplanned work rate is often compared with the rework rate, which is linked to the efforts caused in addressing feedback.
+This is another crucial DevOps metric that reflects the effective utilization of resources.
+This calculates and tracks the time spent on unplanned work compared to the time spent on planned work.
+The unplanned work rate is often compared with the rework rate, which is linked to the efforts required to address feedback.

 13) Defect Volume and Escape Rate